FoodIsLifeBGP/banana-rn/README.md

 ```
 * Choose “archive” when asked to “Choose the build type you would like”
 * Follow prompts
-* The build could take a while depending on how many builds are already in the queue - **Average time in my experience is 15 - 60 minutes**
+* The build could take a while depending on how many builds are already in the queue - **Average time around 15~60 minutes**
 * If the build was successful, you will see a message stating “Successfully built standalone app: https://expo.io/artifacts/xxxxxxxx-xxxxxxx-xxxxx-xxxxxxxx”
 6. Download the build file from the expo link
 7. Launch Xcode